In 1892, Professor George Colcord and his wife, Ada, started Graysville Academy in Graysville, Tennessee, where 23 students enrolled that first year.

 In 1921, the school ran into financial difficulties and President Lynn Wood volunteered to reduce his pay to that of a department head.
 Other faculty members followed his example, helping the school survive.

 In 1924, after the financial situation improved, the school built a new administration and classroom building.
-The building was known as College Hall until 1945, when it was renamed Lynn Wood Hall in honor of President Wood.
+The building was known as College Hall until 1945, when it was renamed Lynn Wood Hall.

 Building an Educational Community

 In 1956, the school's largest industry for working students, a furniture factory, burned to the ground.
 The insurance money was used to build a new plant that was leased to McKee Baking Company.
-McKee Foods is now the largest manufacturing employer in Hamilton County.
-Approximately 3,200 employees, including many Southern students, work at four Collegedale plants.
+McKee Foods was the largest manufacturing employer in Hamilton County for many years and still employs thousands at its Collegedale plants.

 In 1967, Wilbert Schneider replaced Rees.
 During his administration, construction on Wright Hall was completed, providing offices for administration, a new cafeteria, and the student center.
 The men's dorm was demolished for the planned McKee Library, and the new home economics building (now occupied by the School of Education and Psychology) and Thatcher Hall were completed.

 In 1997, Gordon Bietz became the president of Southern Adventist University, which began a period of rapid expansion, both in enrollment and academics.
-The first graduate degrees were awarded in 1998, along with the addition of the master's in business administration, counseling, and software engineering.
-A degree in visual art and design was added in the late 1990s.
+The first graduate degrees were awarded in 1998.

 The New Millennium